alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 - `max`: determines the maximum of a *set or list* of values
 - `std`: determines the standard deviation of a set of values
 - `count`: counts the number of values in a set
-- `remainder`: calculates the remainder of a division (10 mod 3 = 1)
+- `remainder`: computes the remainder of a division (10 mod 3 = 1)
-- `division`: calculates the division of two numbers
+- `division`: computes the division of two numbers
-- `add`: calculates the addition of two numbers
+- `add`: computes the addition of two numbers
-- `diff 'date'`: calculates the difference of two (relative!) numbers, for example the difference between two dates or two temperatures
+- `diff 'date'`: computes the difference of two (relative!) numbers, for example the difference between two dates or two temperatures

 Examples of absolute and relative numbers:
 - (number of) days: absolute, "28 days"